chef/automate/components/docs-chef-io/content/automate/ha_upgrade_introduction.md

     chef-automate upgrade run --airgap-bundle latest.aib --upgrade-frontends --auto-approve
   ```

-Upgrade will also check for new version of bastion workspace, if new version is available, it will promt for a confirmation for workspace upgrade before upgrading the Frontend or backend nodes,
+Upgrade will also check for new version of bastion workspace, if new version is available, it will prompt for a confirmation for workspace upgrade before upgrading the Frontend or backend nodes,

 In case of yes, it will do workspace upgrade and no will skip this.
-We can also pass a flag in upgade command to avoid prompt for workspace upgrade.
+We can also pass a flag in upgrade command to avoid prompt for workspace upgrade.

   ```bash
    chef-automate upgrade run --airgap-bundle latest.aib --auto-approve --workspace-upgrade yes